2022 Philadelphia Eagles season: Week 11: at Indianapolis Colts

 This was head coach Nick Sirianni's first return to Indianapolis since leaving the team in January 2021 to become the Eagles' head coach.
 Sirianni previously served as the Colts' offensive coordinator under then-head coach Frank Reich from 2018 to 2020, appearing in the playoffs twice in that span, and Sirianni's last game was the 2020 AFC Wild Card game, which was a 27–24 loss to the Buffalo Bills.
-After trailing 13–3 through three quarters, the Eagles rallied in the fourth quarter to stun the Colts 17–16.
+After trailing 13–3 through three quarters, Jalen Hurts and the Eagles rallied in the fourth quarter to stun the Colts 17–16, with Hurts running the ball for the game winning score from 7 yards out with less than 90 seconds left.
 This victory marked the first time the Eagles won a game after trailing by 10 or more points entering the fourth quarter since 2010.
 The Eagles improved to 9–1, matching their win total from 2018, 2019, and 2021, and matching their best record through 10 games set in 1949, 1960, 1980, 2004, and 2017.